 While the Strongarm jacket series may not be for everyone, I think the Strongarm 13 is both very cool-looking and it's also a pretty decent motorcycle jacket for spring, summer and fall weather.

 |wBW Review: Icon Strongarm 13 Jacket|

 |Available From: Icon||List Price (2008): $275.00|

-|Colors and Sizes: S to XXXXL.||Made in: Unknown|
+|Colors and Sizes: S-4XL||Made In: Unknown|